HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 When we think about CMSs, we need to account for all the components that play a role in the viability of such a system for providing a platform for publishing content on the web.
 All of these components form an ecosystem surrounding the CMS platform, and they include hosting providers, extension developers, development agencies, site builders, etc. Thus, when we talk about a CMS, we usually refer to both the platform itself and its surrounding ecosystem.

-Our definition of a CMS in this chapter uses Wappalyzer’s [definition](https://almanac.httparchive.org/en/2021/methodology#wappalyzer) of a CMS.
+Our definition of a CMS in this chapter uses Wappalyzer’s [definition](../2021/methodology#wappalyzer) of a CMS.

-Shopify, Magento, Webflow, and some other platforms do not appear in this chapter’s analysis, because they are not marked as a CMS in [Wappalyzer](https://www.wappalyzer.com/technologies/cms).
+Shopify, Magento, Webflow, and some other platforms do not appear in this chapter’s analysis, because they are not marked as a CMS in <a hreflang="en" href="https://www.wappalyzer.com/technologies/cms">Wappalyzer</a>.

-We encourage CMSs to contribute to this open-source [project](https://github.com/AliasIO/wappalyzer) to improve detection and classification in the future.
+We encourage CMSs to contribute to this open-source <a hreflang="en" href="https://github.com/AliasIO/wappalyzer">project</a> to improve detection and classification in the future.

-ECommerce platforms make a substantial part of non-CMS sites and are covered in the [ECommerce chapter](https://almanac.httparchive.org/en/2021/ecommerce).
-For example, Shopify grew substantially in the past year and accounted for 3.7% of websites in July according to [W3Techs](https://w3techs.com/technologies/history_overview/content_management/all/q).
+Ecommerce platforms make a substantial part of non-CMS sites and are covered in the [Ecommerce chapter](../2021/ecommerce).
+For example, Shopify grew substantially in the past year and accounted for 3.7% of websites in July according to <a hreflang="en" href="https://w3techs.com/technologies/history_overview/content_management/all/q">W3Techs</a>.

 Our research identified over 200 individual CMSs, with these ranging from a single install to millions on a single CMS.

-Some of them are open source (e.g. WordPress, Joomla, others) and some of them are proprietary (e.g. Wix, Squarespace, others).
+Some of them are open source (e.g. WordPress and Joomla) and some of them are proprietary (e.g. Wix and Squarespace).
 Some CMS platforms can be used on "free" hosted or self-hosted plans, and there are also options for using these platforms on higher-tiered plans even at the enterprise level.

 The CMS space as a whole is a complex, federated universe of CMS ecosystems, all separated and at the same time intertwined.

-## CMS Adoption
+## CMS adoption

 Our analysis throughout this work looks at desktop and mobile websites.
 The vast majority of URLs we looked at are in both datasets, but some URLs are only accessed by desktop or mobile devices.
 This can cause small divergences in the data, and we thus look at desktop and mobile results separately.

 {{ figure_markup(
   image="cms-adoption.png",
   caption="CMS adoption year-over-year.",
   description="Column chart showing the adoption of CMSs over the past 3 years.
-45% of desktop websites and 46% of mobile websites are built using a CMS.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=551554892&format=interactive", sheets_gid="362035103", sql_file="cms_adoption.sql"
+45% of desktop websites and 46% of mobile websites are built using a CMS in 2021.
+For 2020, both desktop and mobile are 42%, while in 2019 they are both 40%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=551554892&format=interactive", sheets_gid="362035103", sql_file="cms_adoption.sql"